ratsprotocol/rats-protocol-website/src/article/en/whitepaper.md

 # How Community Members Can Participate and Earn

-Each layer of MAP Protocol offers opportunities for community members to participate.
+Each layer of RATS Protocol offers opportunities for community members to participate.

 ## On Protocol Layer

-* Run a node and become a validator: Validators are the foundation of the MAP Protocol Network.
-Community members can stake a certain amount of $MAPO and run a node with required computational power.
-Community members can also delegate their $MAPO to validation node operators.
+* Run a node and become a validator: Validators are the foundation of the RATS Protocol Network.
+Community members can stake a certain amount of $RAON and run a node with required computational power.
+Community members can also delegate their $RAON to validation node operators.
 * Become a Maintainer: The value of Maintainers lies in updating the status of light clients deployed on the target chain, ensuring the smooth operation of the verification network.
 When a Maintainer updates a light client, a transaction must be written to the chain, incurring gas fees.
-Therefore, the MAP Protocol's economic model includes a separate component designed to incentivize and compensate Maintainers.
-Running as a Maintainer requires computational capacity, sufficient cash flow to prepay gas fees on the target chain, and staking $MAPO.
+Therefore, the RATS Protocol's economic model includes a separate component designed to incentivize and compensate Maintainers.
+Running as a Maintainer requires computational capacity, sufficient cash flow to prepay gas fees on the target chain, and staking $RAON.

-## On MAP Omnichain Service (MOS) Layer
+## On RATS Omnichain Service (ROS) Layer

-* Become a Liquidity Provider: Community members can provide liquidity to Vaults on each chain through dApps deployed within the MAP Protocol ecosystem.
+* Become a Liquidity Provider: Community members can provide liquidity to Vaults on each chain through dApps deployed within the RATS Protocol ecosystem.
 Each dApp designs its own incentive model.
-* Run Messenger: Running Messenger requires providing sufficient gas fees for the MAP Protocol Network ($MAPO) and the target chain (native tokens).
+* Run Messenger: Running Messenger requires providing sufficient gas fees for the RATS Protocol Network ($RAON) and the target chain (native tokens).
 Each dApp establishes its incentivization scheme.

 ## On Application Layer

-* Be a dApp Developer: With the complete set of SDKs provided by MAP Protocol, dApp developers can build various cross-chain applications.
+* Be a dApp Developer: With the complete set of SDKs provided by RATS Protocol, dApp developers can build various cross-chain applications.

-# MAP Protocol Use Case Examples
+# RATS Protocol Use Case Examples

 ## Omnichain Token Issuance

 When a project issues tokens, it often involves fragmented issuance across multiple chains, requiring users to navigate complex cross-chain exchanges through external bridges.
-However, with MAP Protocol, projects can achieve omnichain coverage at the beginning of token issuance, and the ledgers of different chains will be aligned automatically.
+However, with RATS Protocol, projects can achieve omnichain coverage at the beginning of token issuance, and the ledgers of different chains will be aligned automatically.

 Through cross-chain messaging, intrinsic cross-chain exchange interoperability is realized.
 Even though users may be unaware of the presence of multiple chains, the chain coverage is indeed multiple.
 This user experience is analogous to the usage of overseas and domestic currencies.